fathertime100/apollo-coin/README.md

     "errors" : ""
 }
 ```
 Take note of the **"blocks"** field.
-It should be around 8 to 10 thousand at this point, if it's higher, don't worry, you were just slow to enter this command after the previous one and your server is syncing with the network, everything is ok.
+It should be around 8 to 10 thousand at this point, if it's higher, don't worry, you were just slow to enter this command after the previous one and your masternode service is syncing with the network, everything is ok.

-h.  **Check the masternode status.** Now we'll check the masternode status by copying and pasting this command into the ssh session and hitting enter.
+h.  **Check the masternode status.** Now we'll check the masternode status.
+Run the command below.
 ```
 Apollond masternode status
 ```